atopile/kicad-python/COMPILING.md

 # Building kicad-python

+First, run `git submodule update --init` to add KiCad's source code as a submodule.

-First, install `poetry` and use it to install the required Python dependencies
+Next, install `poetry` and use it to install the required Python dependencies

 ```sh
 $ pip3 install poetry